 We have grouped the visa recipients by families and/or traveling groups.
 Each member of each family has been given a number of identifiers, where known:

-On this website you can search the visa recipients by country (forty-six countries plus “stateless” and “unknown”), by name (we have identified names for approximately 3800 visa recipients), by residence in Portugal (thirteen localities plus “not in Portugal” and unknown), and by ship (ninety-four ships covering each refugee’s complete route to freedom).
+On this website you can search the visa recipients by country (forty-nine countries plus “stateless” and “unknown”), by name (we have identified names for approximately 3800 visa recipients), by residence in Portugal (thirteen localities plus “not in Portugal” and unknown), and by ship (ninety-four ships covering each refugee’s complete route to freedom).

 If you know of anyone who escaped the Holocaust via Portugal and/or is a likely Sousa Mendes visa recipient, please contact us.